 An endless summer atmosphere combines with some of the world’s best snow conditions to create California snow culture—a winter sports scene like no other.
-With prime breaks just over an hour from the closest slopes—like the quick hop from Los Angeles to Big Bear Mountain and Snow Summit—surfing infuses the California ski and snowboard scene with the kind of carefree, kick-back vibe that most people associate with a day at the Golden State’s incomparable beaches.
+With prime breaks just over an hour from the closest slopes—like the quick hop from Los Angeles to Big Bear Mountain, home to Bear Mountain and Snow Summit—surfing infuses the California ski and snowboard scene with the kind of carefree, kick-back vibe that most people associate with a day at the Golden State’s incomparable beaches.

 That’s because in California, skiers and surfers don’t belong to separate sports tribes.
 Instead, they’re both seeking that singular connection to the natural world that comes with catching the perfect wave or racing down a slope of deep, fresh Sierra powder.
 “It’s not so much an intersection of surf and skate culture as much as it is a continuation of that culture in an alpine setting,” says Justin Kanton, a spokesman for Big Bear Mountain.
 “You see it from the early days of Toms Sims’ pioneering Skiboard that allowed him to surf on snow, to Shaun White bringing the skills he learned at San Diego skate parks to the halfpipes at Bear Mountain.
 The skiers and snowboarders who frequent our properties today all tend to have a style—riding and aesthetic—that is both influenced by skate and surf culture and uniquely their own.”